antismash/documentation/docs/understanding_output.md

 Initially, a list of identified regions (containing the clusters) is displayed in the results page.
-A region can be selected for viewing by clicking its number (gene clusters are numbered in the order in which they appear on the input nucleotide sequence, starting from 1 for each record in the uploaded data) in the "identified secondary metabolite regions" panel just below the top banner or by clicking on the colored "Cluster X.YY" boxes.
+A region can be selected for viewing by clicking its number (gene clusters are numbered in the order in which they appear on the input nucleotide sequence, starting from 1 for each record in the uploaded data) in the "identified secondary metabolite regions" panel just below the top banner or by clicking on the colored "Region X.YY" boxes.
 A click on "Overview" brings you back to the overview list.
 Gene cluster buttons are color coded by predicted secondary metabolite type.